-This culinary examination tests knowledge and proficiency in the principles of cooking and certain fundamental cooking methods--roasting, sautéing, frying, stewing, poaching, and braising.
+This culinary examination, offered in Signapore only, tests knowledge and proficiency in the principles of cooking and certain fundamental cooking methods-roasting, sautéing, frying, stewing, poaching, and braising.
 Students will be given an assignment (which includes a soup, protein, vegetable, and starch) to prepare, present, taste, and explain.
-(High Pass/Pass/Fail grading) Non-Credit Course
+(High Pass/ Pass/Fail grading) Non-Credit Course